Not every entrepreneur is a born sales recruiter, but assuming the right sales people is essential to make your business a success.

 Good sales professionals usually have a job and their current employer does not want them to leave the organization, so they are often encouraged to reconsider their departure with a financial incentive.

-You do not want to start a bid war with the current employer of the candidate.
-Prepare future sales talent for the likelihood of a counter offer.
-In this respect, I understand the emotional struggle of leaving behind their employer, colleagues and customers.
-Let the candidate express commitment to you.
+You do not want to start a bidding war with the current employer of the candidate.
+Prepare your upcoming sales talent for the likelihood of a counter offer.
+Understand thereby for the emotional struggle of leaving behind their employer, colleagues and customers.
+Let the candidate commit to you.

 8. Keep in touch